Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-How To Care For Strawberry Bushes
+How To Care For Strawberries

 - Strawberries need at least 6 hours of sun every day so before planting them, make sure the spot you choose gets plenty of full sun.

 - They’ll also need good drainage so you may need to add some sand to your soil if it’s too heavy in clay or even plant strawberries in a raised bed.